A random matrix perspective of cultural structure: groups or redundancies?: The fully-connected Ising (FCI) model

 In the exponent of this expression, there are $F(F-1)/2$ terms, out of which $F_{+}(F-F_{+})$ are equal to $-1$, while the other are equal to $+1$.
 Based on this, after further manipulations and after taking advantage of symmetries, the partition function can be expressed as as: \begin{widetext}

-\end{widetext} where the combinatorial factor (binomial coefficient) before the exponential function counts the number of configurations with the same number $F_{+}$ of $+1$ traits (the density of states).
+\end{widetext} where the combinatorial factor (binomial coefficient) before the exponential function counts the number of configurations with the same number $F_{+}$ of $+1$ traits.
 In a way rather analogous to the partition function, the double summation in the exponent of Eq.~\eqref{probDist} can also be eliminated.
-After multiplication with the density of states, this leads to Eq.~\eqref{prob_mu_F}, which gives the probability of having a configuration with $F_{+}$ spins up.
+After multiplication with the combinatorial factor, this leads to Eq.~\eqref{prob_mu_F}, which gives the probability of having a configuration with $F_{+}$ spins up.

 On the other hand, using Eq.~\eqref{partFunc}, Eq.~\eqref{constr2_1} can be written as:

 while the correlation between features/spins $a$ and $b$ is:

 where $\langle Q \rangle = \sum_{\vec{S}} Q_{\vec{S}} p_{\vec{S}}$ is the expected value of quantity $Q$ with respect to the statistical ensemble.
 However, one can easily show, using Eq.~\eqref{partFunc_mu_F} that $\langle S_a^2 \rangle = 1$ and that $\langle S_a \rangle = \langle S_b \rangle = 0$, so $C_{ab} = \langle S_a S_b\rangle = \sum_{\vec{S}} S_a S_b p_{\vec{S}}$, which combined with Eq.~\eqref{constr2_1} leads to $\sum_{a<b} C_{ab} = K$.
 But due to symmetry, the expected correlation $C_{ab}$ is the same for all pairs $(a,b)$, so: